 Are you getting that biting feeling?

-Fleas can be a right pain in the ankles for any home or business that has pets, especially dogs and cats.
-Owning a cat and a dog myself, I know the importance of staying on top of flea treatments to keep any chance of an infestation low, most of these treatments can be obtained from pets stores or your local vet; however, it is still possible for your pets to pick up fleas and they can easily spread throughout your home once inside.
+Fleas can be a right pain in the ankles for any home or business around Reading, Shinfield, Newbury and around Berkshire that has pets, especially dogs and cats.
+Owning a cat and a dog myself, I know the importance of staying on top of flea treatments to keep any chance of an infestation low, most of these treatments can be obtained from pets stores or your local vet; however, it is still possible for your pets to pick up fleas and they can easily spread throughout your home or business once inside.

 Fleas can be picked up in a multitude of ways, from pet to pet contact or walking through long grass.
 Fleas are prolific jumpers (they can jump up to 150 times their own length) and can leap from one food source to another with ease, so they can quickly pass between dogs at popular dog walking sites.